samkennerly/suneku/README.md

 For the most part, Docker containers do not interact with the rest of your computer.
 Suneku labs make two exceptions: they connect to `0.0.0.0:8888` on the host machine so you can use Jupyter, and they link their own `/suneku/` folder to the host machine's `~/suneku/` folder.

 **If you modify the `/suneku/` folder inside a suneku lab, your `~/suneku/` folder will be modified.** The `/suneku/` folder is not really "inside" a container; it is the host machine's `~/suneku/` folder [mounted as a data volume](https://docs.docker.com/engine/tutorials/dockervolumes/#/mount-a-host-directory-as-a-data-volume).

+### store environment variables in ~/suneku/.env

+Any [environment variables](https://en.wikipedia.org/wiki/Environment_variable) declared in this file will be automatically loaded into each lab you build.
+It's OK to leave your `.env` file blank, but the file must exist or else the [run_suneku_lab](https://github.com/samkennerly/suneku/blob/master/labs/run_suneku_lab) script will fail.

+I use my `.env` file to store login credentials.
+Suneku's [gitignore](https://git-scm.com/docs/gitignore) includes `.env`, so GitHub will _not_ see, track, or upload the contents of your `.env` file.

 ### store data in ~/suneku/data